Colin-Fredericks/hx_util/XML_utilities/Adaptive Prep/README.md

 `python PrepAdaptiveProblems.py path/to/problem_table.csv path/to/problem_folder (options)`

 6. Tar and gzip the resulting `upload_course` folder.
-7. Upload to a blank edX course (or an existing one, if you're ok with overwriting).
+You can use the command line or the included Automator application (runs on macs).

 Done!
+You can upload the resulting to a blank edX course (or an existing one, if you're ok with overwriting), or you can hand it off to someone as a single file now.

-If you want to see the available options, run the script without any arguments or with -h.
+If you want to see the available options, run the script without any arguments, or with -h.